Cover Letters for an Internal Position or Promotion

 More About Getting Promoted

 When you're working on getting a promotion, it may take some effort to get noticed by management.
-There are ways you can enhance your promotability and successful move up the career ladder.
+There are ways you can enhance your promotability and lay a strong groundwork for a successful move up the career ladder.
 Take the time to ensure you're in a perfect position to make the best impression at work and to get that promotion you're seeking.

 PROVIDE DETAILS: Remind your employer of your history with their company, of your contributions to their success, and of your dedication to their corporate mission and goals.